 - The FreeTDS ODBC driver version 0.91 introduces Unicode support for the first time in its version history.
 The previous stable version 0.82 did not have Unicode support.
 We've had most success using the NATIVE UNICODE STRINGFORMAT mode. - Most other operations work as expected, but please note that the driver is still under heavy development in some areas.
 You should test it thoroughly before using it on a production system. - The FreeTDS website mentions that the driver has some restrictions.
 Please see the FreeTDS user guide for details. - Be sure to use the same ODBC manager with FreeTDS as the one you have compiled it with.
 If you mix e.g. unixODBC and iODBC, you can easily run into Unicode data corruption issues.
 The two ODBC managers use different default data types for Unicode data, so a FreeTDS ODBC driver compiled against unixODBC (2-bytes Unicode data type) will not return correct Unicode data when used with the iODBC ODBC manager (4-bytes Unicode data type). - FreeTDS ODBC driver only works natively with DATETIME columns.
 DATE and TIME column types introduced in SQL Server 2008 are only supported via strings.
 FreeTDS 0.91 accepts them as strings and returns them as strings.
 Using mxDateTime values for DATE and TIME fields does not work.
-You can use the MS SQL Server Native Client for Linux, if you need these column types supported, since it does not have this limitation.
+You can use the MS SQL Server Native Client for Linux, if you need these column types supported, since it does not have this limitation. - There are other ODBC drivers available from commercial vendors which implement the full ODBC3 API, including the free MS SQL Server Native Client for Linux from Microsoft.
+Alternatively, you can use our mxODBC Connect product to use the SQL Server Native Client on Windows from all supported Python platforms and without the need for a client-side ODBC driver.

-- There are other ODBC drivers available from commercial vendors which implement the full ODBC3 API, including the free MS SQL Server Native Client for Linux from Microsoft.
-Alternatively, you can use our mxODBC Connect product to use the SQL Server Native Client on Windows from all supported Python platforms and without the need for a client-side ODBC driver. - The FreeTDS driver does not support the MARS feature.
+- The FreeTDS driver does not support the MARS feature.
 Only one active result set is allowed per connection.
 If you need the MARS feature, please have a look at the MS SQL Server Native Client for Linux.
 This driver also support the MARS feature.
 See "Multiple active result sets (MARS) on a single connection" further up for details. - Older FreeTDS driver versions do not return correct cursor.rowcount values. mxODBC overrides these wrong values with -1 to be on the safe side.
-FreeTDS drivers 0.91 and later return correct results, so this work-around was lifted again in mxODBC 3.3.3 and later. - FreeTDS does not support sending binary data passed in as Python 8-bit string to the MS SQL Server backend.
+FreeTDS drivers 0.91 and later return correct results, so this workaround was lifted again in mxODBC 3.3.3 and later. - FreeTDS does not support sending binary data passed in as Python 8-bit string to the MS SQL Server backend.
 As a result, bindings for e-g-VARBINARY columns result in type conversion errors (e.g. "[FreeTDS][SQL Server]Implicit conversion from data type varchar to varbinary is not allowed.
-Use the CONVERT function to run this query." or "[FreeTDS][SQL Server]Operand type clash: text is incompatible with varbinary").
-As work-around, pass in the binary data wrapped as Python buffer().
-In mxODBC 3.3.3 and later, we've added a work-around to enable this automatically.
+Use the CONVERT function to run this query."
+Or "[FreeTDS][SQL Server]Operand type clash: text is incompatible with varbinary").
+As workaround, pass in the binary data wrapped as Python buffer().
+In mxODBC 3.3.3 and later, we've added a work-around to enable this automatically. - FreeTDS has the same issue as the SQL Server Native Client when it comes to passing NULLs to VARBINARY columns.
+Please see the section "Passing NULL values to VARBINARY columns" in the notes for SQL Server Native Client for Windows for details on how to work around this.
+Essentially, you can either pass in the special singleton BinaryNull (a supackage global available in all mxODBC sub-packages since mxODBC 3.3.4) instead of None or rewrite your SQL to explicitly case the parameter to VARBINARY.